 Types of Hodgkin lymphoma

 There are 2 main types of Hodgkin lymphoma.
-Each type of Hodgkin lymphoma grows in slightly different ways.
+Each type grows in slightly different ways.
 The types are:

 Nodular lymphocyte-predominant Hodgkin lymphoma (NLPHL)

-Mixed-cellularity (MC).
-This is the second most common subtype of Hodgkin lymphoma.
-About 3 in 20 to 3 in 10 people with Hodgkin lymphoma have this subtype.
-It can occur in all age groups, but it occurs more often in older adults.
-It is more common in men.
-Most people aren't diagnosed until the disease is in a later stage.
-Symptoms of fever, night sweats, and weight loss (B symptoms are very common.
-These often help the doctor diagnose the disease.
+Mixed-cellularity (MCCHL).
+This is the second most common subtype of cHL.
+About 3 in 10 people with Hodgkin lymphoma have this subtype.
+It's mostly found in people with HIV.
+It can occur in all age groups, but is more common in older adults.
+It's also more common in men.

-Lymphocyte rich (LR) or lymphoid proliferative (LP).
-LP Hodgkin disease is usually found in people in their 30s and 40s.
-It accounts for fewer than 1 in 20 cases.
-More men than women get LP Hodgkin disease.
-The cure rate is very high.
-B symptoms are very uncommon.
+Lymphocyte-rich (LR) or lymphoid-proliferative (LP).
+LP Hodgkin disease accounts for fewer than 1 in 20 cases.
+More men than women get it.

 Lymphocyte depleted (LD).
 This is the fastest-growing type of Hodgkin lymphoma.
 This subtype is very rare.
 Only 1 in 100 people with Hodgkin lymphoma have this subtype.
-It is more common in older adults.
-Most people with LD are diagnosed at an advanced stage.
+It's more common in older adults and people with HIV.

-Nodular lymphocyte-predominant Hodgkin lymphoma (NLPHL) makes up about 1 in 20 to 1 in 10 of all Hodgkin lymphomas.
-It is more common in men than in women.
+Nodular lymphocyte-predominant Hodgkin lymphoma (NLPHL) makes up about 1 in 20 of all Hodgkin lymphomas.
+It's more common in men than in women.
 It usually affects people younger than 35.
-Most people are diagnosed at an early stage.
-Most people have a full response to treatment.
-Classic Reed-Sternberg cells are not seen in tumors, or are very uncommon.
-Instead, a tumor has large cells called popcorn cells.
+It forms large cells, called popcorn cells, and tends to grow slowly.
 The recovery for NLPHL tends to be very good overall.
-But a small number of people will go on to develop a type of non-Hodgkin lymphoma that grows more quickly.
+But a small number of people go on to develop a type of non-Hodgkin lymphoma that grows very quickly.

 Talking with your healthcare provider